brahma0786/phishstack-setup/README.md

 # PhishStack Setup Guide

-Welcome to the setup guide for Project Name!
+Welcome to the setup guide for PhishStack!
 Follow the steps below to get started with the setup process.

 ## Prerequisites
 - Operating System: Window OS